patbwsoft/softscreen-ai/README.md

 ---

-The goal is simple: blur what you don’t want to see.
+The goal is simple: blur what you don’t want to see, and now - what you dont want to hear.
 No cloud.
 No compromise.
 Just control.